mrisaev/ScrapyData/README.md

 # ScrapyData
-Some scripts for scraped by scrapy spider data validation
+Some scripts for data validation collected by scrapy spider